 For example, Ela has transformed his thought into words to convey the message to her husband called encoding.
 At the same time, her husband converts those words into thoughts to understand the message which is the process of decoding.

-A receiver is a person for whom the message is targeted in contrast to the sender.
+Unlike the sender, a receiver is a person for whom the message is targeted.
 Therefore, the receiver is the audience of the communication process that decodes the message to perceive the meaning.
-The sender surely sends a message aimed at the receiver.
+The sender indeed sends a message aimed at the receiver.
 Receivers can be one person, a group of people, or an enormous population.
-The degree to which the decoder understands the message depends on various factors such as knowledge of the recipient, their responsiveness to the message, and the reliance of the encoder on the decoder.
+The degree to which the decoder understands the message depends on various factors, such as the recipient’s knowledge, their responsiveness to the message, and the reliance of the encoder on the decoder.

 For example, Ela sent a message targeting her husband, with whom she wanted to communicate.
 Hence, her husband is the receiver in this context of communication.

 Feedback in communication refers to the response of the receiver or audience.
 It is one of the main elements of the effective communication process that differentiates the communication models into linear and transactional.
 Feedback is an inevitable component of the transactional model.
-It also helps the sender in confirming the correct interpretation of the message by the decoder.
 Feedback may be verbal (through words) or non-verbal (in the form of smiles, sighs, etc.).
-It may take written form also in the form of memos, reports, etc. Feedback is also one of the important elements of the transactional communication process.
+It may take written form and also in the form of memos, reports, etc. Feedback is also one of the essential elements of the transactional communication process.

 Feedback differentiates the linear and transitional models of communication.
-Linear means one-way communication and transactional denotes two-way communication.
-The communication model is linear if there is no feedback in the communication process, for example, Aristotle’s Model of Communication, Shannon and Weaver’s model of communication, Lasswell’s Model of Communication, and Berlo’s SMCR Model of Communication.
+Linear means one-way communication, and transactional denotes two-way communication.
+The communication model is linear if there is no feedback in the communication process, for example, Aristotle’s Model of Communication, Shannon and Weaver’s model of communication, Lasswell’s Communication Model, and Berlo’s SMCR Model of Communication.